shawnoden/angular-lthw/_includes/book/more-repeaters.md

 ## What's Going On

-In this exercise we show how to use loops within loops.
+In this exercise we use an inline repeater array plus repeaters within repeaters.

-In the **10 Times Table** we see how to loop through a hard-coded array of values, and we also see how to implement a loop within a loop.
-The `tr` is repeated 10 times, and within each `tr` the `td` is repeated 10 times.
+In the **10 Times Table** the `tr` is repeated 10 times, and within each row the `td` is repeated 10 times.

 In the **Movies** table we see a list of movies where each movie has multiple genres.